 Practice safe sex

-Guirguis recommends limiting your number of sexual partners, because studies have shown that women who have many sexual partners increase their risk of developing HPV and their risk of cervical cancer.
+If possible, limit your number of sexual partners.
+Studies have shown that women who have many sexual partners increase their risk of developing HPV and their risk of cervical cancer.

 But while condoms help to lower the risk of developing HPV-related diseases, including cervical cancer, be aware that HPV can infect areas that are not covered by a condom, so condoms may not fully protect against HPV.

-Smoking cigarettes doubles your risk of developing cervical cancer, says Guirguis.
+Smoking cigarettes doubles your risk of developing cervical cancer.
 Studies have shown that tobacco by-products damage the DNA of cervix cells and may contribute to the development of cervical cancer.